symbol/symbol-docs/source/guides/network/using-symbol-bootstrap.rst

 .. note::

    This option has been heavily inspired by `this great blog <https://nemlog.nem.social/blog/58808>`__.
-Symbol Bootstrap simply bundles this solution.
-If you have followed the blog instructions before, you can keep your node without modifying Bootstrap or migrate it to the Bootstrap service removing the extra compose file and process.
+Symbol Bootstrap simply bundles this solution, streamlining the process.

 **********
 Next steps